 Now we had the perfect sunrise as the clouds lit up and began flowing up toward us.
 It was a crazy moment as the three of us stood on the edge of the summit and watched clouds surge towards us with incredible speed.
 The stoke couldn’t have been any higher.

 We hung out watched the clouds and shot for about an hour at the summit.
 Our fingers were frozen and we decided we had hit the limit and needed to trek back down to warmer temperatures.
 We were really lucky that the sun was out, which softened the blow of the cold summit.
 I can’t imagine it on a cold, rainy morning!

 The trek back down was quite slow but it was great to see all of the scenery we missed in the darkness the night before.
 We kept our eyes peeled for the elusive Quetzal but didn’t spot any.
 Some of the jungle scenes on the way down are beautiful and almost worth the hike in themselves.

 It took us about 3 hours to make the trek back down with a few lengthy breaks.
 You can likely make it down much quicker if you need to.
 We even spotted a very calm little lizard on the trail during our trek down.

-We reached the sign-in station and the man asked us to sign our name but didn’t ask us to pay.
+We reached the sign-in station and the man asked us to sign our names but didn’t ask us to pay.
 Our luck just seemed to continue.

 We then caught the colectivo bus back to Boquete for $4 per person and headed straight to Sobroson’s Cafe for a feed and a recovery coffee.
 That afternoon I slept for five hours til 7.
-I then woke up, edited all the photos and went back to sleep from 11 till 8 the next morning and I was good to go from that point onwards!
+I then woke up, edited all the photos, and went back to sleep from 11 to 8 the next morning and I was good to go from that point onwards!